 - Bad litter box location: Move the box to a quieter, low-traffic area of the home, away from food and water dishes.

-- Territorial competition: In multi-cat households, each cat should have his own box, and cats should be neutered or spayed to prevent territorial marking.
+- Territorial competition: Each cat should have his own box, and cats should be neutered or spayed to prevent territorial marking.

-- Other pets bother the cat while he uses the box: Place the box somewhere where the cat has a 360-degree view so that he won’t worry about being ambushed.
+- Other pets bother the cat while he uses the box: Place the box somewhere where the cat will have a 360-degree view so that he won’t be ambushed.

 - Litter box is too small: If the cat spends a lot of time scratching outside the box (floor, wall, etc.), he probably needs a bigger box; the box should be at least 1.5 times the length of the cat, not counting his tail.

-- Cat is scared by animals seen through a window: If a bedroom window is at or near ground level, close the curtains to prevent the cat seeing other animals that trigger territorial marking or fear-induced urination.
+- Cat is scared by animals seen through a window: If a bedroom window is at or near ground level, close the curtains to prevent the cat seeing other animals, as this can trigger territorial marking or fear-induced urination.

-- Cat has been declawed: Digging in kitty litter is excruciatingly painful for newly declawed cats, so only soft-paper-based litters should be used; anxiety over the surgery may also cause the cat to seek a comforting place to eliminate (some declawed cats have lifelong litter box problems).
+- Cat has been declawed: Digging in kitty litter is excruciatingly painful for newly declawed cats, so only soft paper-based litters should be used; anxiety over the surgery may also cause the cat to seek a comforting place to eliminate (declawing is a bad idea, as it is horribly painful for the cat and significantly increases the likelihood of litter box issues and other behavioural problems).

-- Stressful changes such as moving house, new baby or pet, restricted diet, less attention from a favourite person, or death of a loved person or animal: Provide extra attention and play therapy
+- Stressful changes such as moving house, new baby or pet, restricted diet, less attention from a favourite person, or the death of a loved person or animal: Provide extra attention and spend time playing with the cat; in extreme cases, anti-anxiety medication may be prescribed by a veterinarian.

 Don’t hit the cat, yell at him, or rub his nose in the urine.
-He won’t associate the punishment with the act, so it will just increase his anxiety and make the problem worse in the long run.
+He won’t associate the punishment with the act, so it will just increase his anxiety and make the problem worse.

-Fixing the initial problem usually isn’t enough to stop bed soiling on its own.
-The targeted spot must be cleaned thoroughly, not just with regular washing products, but also with an enzymatic cleaner such as Nature’s Miracle or The Equalizer that removes all traces.
-Otherwise the scent will keep luring the cat back to do it again
+In addition to fixing the problem that triggered the behaviour, the targeted spot must be cleaned thoroughly, not just with regular washing products, but also with an enzymatic cleaner such as Nature’s Miracle or The Equalizer that removes all traces.
+Otherwise the scent will keep luring the cat back to do it again.

 - Plastic carpet runner, pointy side up